fork-commit-merge/fork-commit-merge-web/README.md

    You will need to replace the placeholder values in this file with your actual credentials.

-   - For [MongoDB Atlas](https://www.mongodb.com/cloud/atlas), you will need to replace `MONGODB_URI` with your MongoDB connection string.
-You can get this from the MongoDB Atlas dashboard.
-Also, remember to add `0.0.0.0/0` to the Network Access to allow connections from all IP addresses.

    - For Github you need to replace `GITHUB_ID` and `GITHUB_SECRET` with your on credentials by creating a GitHub OAuth Application: